-- 1. Write a PL/SQL block of code that first inserts a record in an 'emp' table.
+- 1. Display names of all customers matched with the salespeople serving them. - 2.
+Find all orders by customers not located in same cities as their Salespersons. - 3.
+Display each order number followed by the name of customer who made it. - 4.
+Calculate the amount of salespersons commissions on each order by a customer with a rating above 100. - 5.
+Display the pairs of salespeople who are living in the same city.
+Exclude combinations of sales people with themselves as well as duplicate rows with the order reversed. - 6.
+Display the names & cities of all customers with same rating as Hoffman - 1.
+Write a query that uses a sub-query to obtain all orders for the customer named 'Gopal'.
+Assume you do not know the customer number. - 2.
+Write a query that produces the names & ratings of all customers who have above-average orders. - 3.
+Write a query that selects the total amt in orders for each salesperson for whom this total is greater than the amount of the largest order in table. - 1.
+Create a union of two queries that shows the names, cities 7 ratings of all customers.
+Those with a rating of 200 or greater will also have ratings "high rating", while the others will have the words "low rating". - 2.
+Write a command that produces the name & number of each salesperson & each customer with more than one current order.
+Put results in alphabetical order. - 1.
+Create an index that would permit each salesperson to retrieve his or her orders grouped by date quickly. - 2.
+Create a view that shows all of the customers who have highest ratings. - 3.
+Create a view that shows number of salespeople in each city. - 1.
+Write a PL/SQL block of code that first inserts a record in an 'emp' table.
 Update the salary by Rs.
 2000. then check to see that the total salary does not exceed 20000. if so, undo the updates made to the salaries. - 2.
 HRD manager has decided to raise the salary of employees by 0.15.
 Write a PL/SQL block to accept the employee number & update the salary of that emp.
 Display message based on the existence of record in employee table. - 3.
-When any such raise in salary, a record for the same is maintained in emp\raise table.
+When any such raise in salary, a record for the same is maintained in emp_raise table.
 It includes the employee no, the date of raise & the actual raise. - 4.
-Create a stored function to perform item\id check operation.
-Which accepts a item\id & returns a flag as per the id exist or not. - 5.
-Application using database triggers Create a transparent audit system for a table Client\master.
+Create a stored function to perform item_id check operation.
+Which accepts a item_id & returns a flag as per the id exist or not. - 5.
+Application using database triggers -Create a transparent audit system for a table Client_master.
 The system must keep track of the records that are being deleted or updated.
 When the record is deleted or modified the original record details & date of operation are stored in audit table & then the delete & update is allowed to go.

-Semester II

-Sr. No. Subject Code Subject Title Internal External

-9 SS2L Soft Skill - Group Discussion 30

-Objectives: This course enables students to understand web page site planning, management and maintenance.
+Semester II Sr. No. Subject Code Subject Title Internal External 9 SS2L Soft Skill - Group Discussion 30 mainten Objectives: This course enables students to understand web page site planning, management and maintenance.
 The course explains the concepts of developing advanced HTML pages with the help of frames, scripting languages, and evolving technologies like DHTML, and XML.